Skip to content

 Running From CLI

-To launch a standalone environment (i.e. A game built in Development or Shipping mode), you can use the following command:
+To launch a standalone environment (i.e. a game built in Development or Shipping mode), use the executable simulator and pass the path to your packaged binary:

 Headless Mode